Beyond Problem Solving: Leading with Appreciative Inquiry

 Accreditation Statement

-In support of improving patient care, Rush University Medical Center is jointly accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for the healthcare team.
+In support of improving patient care, RUSH University Medical Center is jointly accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for the healthcare team.

-Rush University Medical Center designates this live activity for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.
+RUSH University Medical Center designates this live activity for a maximum of 3.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-Rush University Medical Center designates this live activity for a maximum of 3.0 nursing contact hour(s).
+RUSH University Medical Center designates this live activity for a maximum of 3.0 nursing contact hour(s).

 Continuing Education (CE) credits for psychologist are provided through co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
 The APA CEP Office maintains responsibility for the content of the programs.
 This activity is approved for 3 APA credits.

-As a Jointly Accredited Organization, Rush University Medical Center is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+As a Jointly Accredited Organization, RUSH University Medical Center is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 Social workers completing this course receive 3.0 general education credits.